Coriolis Company

 1. Are these publicity and marketing consultations for academics only?

-No. While Coriolis works primarily with professors and scholars, we also have novelists, poets, and nonfiction experts or thought leaders as clients.
-Consultations are open to any author.
+No. While Coriolis works primarily with professors and scholars, we also work with novelists, poets, nonfiction authors, experts, and thought leaders.
+Consultations are open to any author whose work may benefit from stronger publicity, positioning, media strategy, or long-term visibility planning.

-No. The consultation is built around what you share in the intake form and what’s discussed live.
-If you’d like Nanda to read your manuscript, visit your website, read your marketing material, or do other preparation beforehand, that can be arranged for an additional fee if requested in advance.
+Generally, no. The consultation is built around what you share in the intake form and what you discuss with Nanda live.
+If you would like her to read your manuscript, review your website, assess your marketing materials, read an essay, or do other preparation beforehand, that can be arranged for an additional fee if requested in advance.

 9. Does a consultation guarantee becoming a Coriolis publicity client?

-No. A consultation is a one-hour working session with Nanda, who has served as a book publicist for more than 300 academics, thought leaders, and literary authors, and who has given book marketing advice to dozens of publishers.
-If it feels like a good fit on both sides, we can discuss a full campaign, but a consultation does not guarantee further work with Nanda or the company.
+No. A consultation is a one-hour working session with Nanda Dyssou, Coriolis’s founder and lead strategist, who has served as a book publicist for more than 300 academics, thought leaders, and literary authors, and who regularly works with 60+ prominent publishers on book marketing and publicity strategy.
+If there seems to be a strong fit on both sides, you and Nanda can discuss what a full Coriolis campaign might look like.
+But a consultation does not guarantee further work with Nanda or the company.

 10. Why doesn’t Coriolis offer free introductory calls?